 Students are expected to turn in their work on time.
 Most homework is due the next day.
 Some assignments may have an extended due date that will be communicated to the class.
-Parents and students should check PowerSchool and Google Classroom regularly to be aware of upcoming and missing assignments.
+Parents and students should check PowerSchool, Google Classroom, and the 4-8 digital assignment notebook regularly to be aware of upcoming and missing assignments.
+Students in grades 4-5 and some in grades 6-8 will also keep a written assignment notebook.
 Teachers ask that parents contact their child's teacher should there be any unforeseen circumstances the night before or if a student has spent more than 2 hours on homework and was not able to complete everything.
 Participating in sports or other extracurricular activities is not an excuse for incomplete homework.
-Depending on the type of assignment, students will receive certain penalties for late or missing work.
+Students must turn in their work by either the beginning of the day or the beginning of class on the due date to receive full credit.
+Work turned in after this time will receive a 10% reduction of points.
+Missing/late work will not be accepted and remain a zero after 8 AM on the day of the final assessment of that section, chapter, or unit.